7x5rg/piracy-wiki/README.md

 # 🏴‍☠️ 7x5rg's guide to the world of digital piracy
-Arrr!
-Welcome sailor! \
 This a sort of wiki I've made from the experience I've gathered while browsing the interwebz for rips. \
 The websites listed are listed in order.
 So from best to worst.

 ---

 # ✋ Before you begin
-Before you begin down loading you should make the necessary security precautions, and get the right tools.
+Before you begin downloading you should make the necessary security precautions, and get the right tools.

 ### VPN
 [Torguard](https://torguard.net) \